Relocation Guide

 Digital Nomad Visa

-The visa can be granted for a temporary stay (up to one year) or as a residence visa for longer periods, providing a flexible and lawful route for those working remotely from within the country.
+The visa can be granted for a temporary stay (up to one year) or as a residence visa for longer periods, providing a lawful route for those working remotely from within the country.

 Residency Permits and NIF Tax Number